jasperzuallaert/SecrifyDL_traintest/README.md

 # Training and predicting #

 To train a neural network, you can make use of either the *P. pastoris* or *S. Cerevisiae* datasets, by specifying either `pp` or `sc` in input.
 Additionally, you should also specify the variable length reduction strategy (one of `global_maxp`, `k_maxp`, `gru`, `zero_padding`), as well as the test set file.

+The test file should be a .csv file with as columns: `seq_id,sequence,placeholder_label`.
+The placeholder can just be put to zero, it will not be used.
+See `data/example_test_set.csv` for an example.

 ```
 python main.py <training_set_name> <varlen_reduction_strategy> <test_set>